zeineb12/tweet_classification/README.md

 ## Reproducibility

 To obtain the same predictions we used for the AIcrowd submission, run the python script `run.py` .
-It will produce a file `submissions.csv` that can be submitted on the web page of the challenge.
+It will produce a file `output_ensemble_final.csv` that can be submitted on the web page of the challenge.

 ## Remarks
 - It will take a long time to run (few hours) because it pre-processes the dataset, then creates word2vec embedding vectors, and then run different neural network models.
 - To speed up the neural network training, we used colab : [https://colab.research.google.com/notebooks/welcome.ipynb](https://colab.research.google.com/notebooks/welcome.ipynb)
+- When running the script run.py, the vectors of a word2vec model will be saved in your directory.
+Since we run 3 models, we will have a prediction csv file for each of the model that will be saved in the folder `ensemble` (the first model will overwrite the file that is already there).